 The new leverage rate for retail investors are as follows:

 The minimum trade contract size on eToro is 1,000 units of the base currency, which is equivalent to a lot size of 0.01 lots for currencies, 10 units for commodities and 1 unit for stock indices.
 There is no limit to the maximum contract size that can be traded.

-Even though there is the ability to adjust leverage on the eToro platform, the company now has a responsible trading policy that limits the total exposure of a trader in the market to 20% and sets the default leverage to 1:100.
+Even though there is the ability to adjust leverage on the eToro platform, the company now has a responsible trading policy that limits the total exposure of a trader in the market to 50% and sets the below leverage limitations :

 The assets that the trader is interested in trading can be selected from the watchlist.
-The watchlist is part of the trader’s navigation bar and is shown below.
-This is where the trader can select the asset to be traded.
+The watchlist is part of the trader’s navigation bar shown in the screenshot above.

 The bid and ask prices, the line graph of the asset’s recent price movement as well as the market sentiment (percentage of buying and selling interests) is shown on the watchlist.